StefanRiedmann/MicroServiceExample/Readme.md

 This example is working locally, running the frontend with 'ng serve' - which is just a debug server.
 To complete this is example for deployment, consider the following points
 - Configure 'npm run build' to copy the build output to Microservice1/wwwroot
 - Create endpoint in Microservice1 to load the Angular SPA application (index.html)
-- Create docker containers out of the Microservices
+- Create two docker containers out of the Microservices
 - Deploy Microservices to a docker environment (or Kubernetes) and configure the MongoDb for Microservice1

 # CLOSING